zephyrproject-rtos/zephyr/boards/arm/mimxrt1060_evk/doc/index.rst

 There are two options: the onboard debug circuit can be updated with Segger J-Link firmware, or :ref:`jlink-external-debug-probe` can be attached to the EVK.
-See `Using J-Link with MIMXRT1060-EVK or MIMXRT1064-EVK`_ for more details.
+See `Using J-Link with MIMXRT1060-EVK or MIMXRT1064-EVK`_ or `Using J-Link with MIMXRT1060-EVKB`_ for more details.

 Configuring a Console
 =====================